navcoin/NavHub/content/news/2018-08-23-community-heroes.md

 ---
 Last week community developer Hash512 (on Discord) achieved a major milestone with the launch of the NavCoin m8 staking device.
 We covered its specs in detail in last week’s NavCoin Community News, and now it’s available for sale through the NavCoin m8 website.
 This is the culmination of many months hard work, and is another example of the amazing things can be achieved by the NavCoin community.
 Get your NavCoin m8 here:

+Last week community developer Hash512 (on Discord) achieved a major milestone with the launch of the NavCoin m8 staking device.
+We covered its specs in detail in last week’s NavCoin Community News, and now it’s available for sale through the NavCoin m8 website.
+This is the culmination of many months hard work, and is another example of the amazing things can be achieved by the NavCoin community.
+Get your NavCoin m8 here:

 <https://www.navcoinm8.com>

 You can get in touch with Hash512 via the m8 Discord channel.
 Maybe there’s something you could do to help out?